-What I want you to know about postpartum depression
+What I want you to know about being poor

 What I Want You to Know is a series of reader submissions.
 It is an attempt to allow people to tell their personal stories, in the hopes of bringing greater compassion to the unique issues each of us face.
 If you would like to submit a story to this series, click here.
-Today’s guest post is by Amy Kim.
-If you have ever suffered from depression, whether it was circumstantial or you have a history of depression, you understand how painfully difficult it is just to get . . .
+Today’s guest post is by Keshia W. What I want you to know is that poverty is not a choice, but rather a circumstance that severely limits a person’s choices.
+Poverty affects everything in my life, and . . .

-What I want you to know about reclaiming my life
+What I want you to know about being married to someone with a physical disability

 - Newer Posts